GET IN TOUCH

 Challenging an Incorrect Lien

-• Appeal rights: Taxpayers believing a lien was filed incorrectly may challenge decisions before impartial hearing examiners and courts.
+Appeal rights — Taxpayers believing a lien was filed incorrectly may challenge decisions before impartial hearing examiners and courts.

-• Record correction: If the department errs in a lien application, it must guarantee that public records are corrected without delay.
+Record correction — If the department errs in a lien application, it must guarantee that public records are corrected without delay.

-• Court cost protection: The agency bears court costs if legal action becomes necessary to enforce record correction rights.
+Court cost protection — The agency bears court costs if legal action becomes necessary to enforce record correction rights.

-• Written evidence: Gather documentation supporting your position, including tax returns, payment receipts, and correspondence with tax authorities.
+Written evidence — Gather documentation supporting your position, including tax returns, payment receipts, and correspondence with tax authorities.

 Step-by-Step Process for South Dakota Tax Lien Release

 Following the proper sequence ensures efficient resolution and prevents delays.
 Each step requires attention to detail and adequate documentation for future reference.
+Note that the steps below apply to DOR-administered business tax liens; delinquent real property taxes and tax-deed matters are handled through the county treasurer.

 Step 1: Determine the Full Amount Owed